BrunaLab/LAS6292_DataManagement/content/post/class-sessions/02_class.md

 1. Sign up for a UF Dropbox allocation: https://cloud.it.ufl.edu/collaboration-tools/dropbox/.
 If you are not automatically eligible to sign up, your advisor can request that you be granted an allocation: https://cloud.it.ufl.edu/media/clouditufledu/How-to-Obtain-Access-to-UF-Dropbox-for-Education.pdf.

-2. Sign up for a UF Google Suite Allocation: https://cloud.it.ufl.edu/collaboration-tools/g-suite/
+2. Sign up for a UF Google Suite Allocation: https://cloud.it.ufl.edu/collaboration-tools/g-suite/  *(Note: there are new storage limits for UF Google Drive allocations!)*

 3. Briefly describe how you are adhering to the 3-2-1 backup rule for data related to your thesis.
 If you are not, describe how you will do so moving forward.